-I planned to complete my five-year commitment as CSDE Director in 1992, but the only logical successor, Pete Guest, was appointed to be the editor of Demography.
+I planned to complete my five-year commitment as CSDE Director in 1992, but the only logical successor, Pete Guest, had just been appointed to be the editor of Demography.
 An additional complication was that I had accepted a fellowship to the Center for Advanced Studies in Behavioral Sciences (CASBS) at Stanford for my 1993-94 sabbatical year.
-With some reluctance, Pete eventually agreed to serve as acting director for the 1993-94 academic year.
-Since I had just submitted the second application for a NICHD Population Center grant, and other CSDE grants (NICHD training grant, Hewlett, and Mellon) continued, there were no major initiatives required.
-I returned to Seattle for a week to prepare CSDE faculty and staff for the NICHD site visit.
-After my sabbatical, I resumed directorship of CSDE in the fall of 1994.
+With some reluctance, Pete agreed to serve as acting director for the 1993-94 academic year.
+I tried to minimize the administrative burden on Pete by wrapping all the major grant applications before I left, including the second application for a NICHD Population Center grant.
+I returned to Seattle for a week to prepare the CSDE faculty and staff for the NICHD site visit.
+After my sabbatical, I resumed the directorship of CSDE in the fall of 1994.

 Meanwhile, there was a gathering storm upstairs in the Department of Sociology.
 Herb Costner had resigned as chair on a matter of principle.
 The Dean of the College of Arts and Sciences had reneged on a commitment to the Department, and Herb felt he could no longer work effectively with the Dean's office.
-Herb cushioned the blow by persuading Ed Borgotta, a trusted senior colleague, to serve as chair and Karen Cook, a departmental star, to serve as associate chair, but effectively as co-chair.
+Herb cushioned the blow of his departure by persuading Ed Borgotta, a trusted senior colleague, to serve as chair and Karen Cook, a departmental leader, to serve as associate chair, but effectively as co-chair.
 Within a few months, Ed had a disagreement with the Dean and resigned as chair (and retired from his faculty position).
 Karen became chair but soon became disenchanted with some of the more cantankerous faculty in the Department.
 Karen was also being courted by other universities with generous offers and no administrative obligations.
-In the spring of 1995, she decided to accept an extraordinary offer from Duke.
+In the spring of 1995, she decided to leave the University of Washington to accept an extraordinary offer from Duke.

-Although department chairs are officially appointed by the Dean (based on established procedures), the UW Department of Sociology faculty had a long-standing process of electing its own chairs.
-Fortunately, the Department's and the Dean's selections had always been the same for many years.
+Although department chairs are officially appointed by the Dean (based on established procedures), the UW Department of Sociology faculty had a long-standing process of electing its own chair.
+Fortunately, the Department's and the Dean's selections had always been the same person.
 After my service as CSDE director, the last thing I wanted to do was accept another administrative position.
 I had ambitious research plans, including launching a longitudinal survey in Vietnam, as well as growing demands for public service.
 But when asked by my colleagues and by a newly appointed Dean to serve as departmental chair, I felt that I had no way out.

 John Simpson, Dean of the College of Arts and Sciences, appointed a search committee to recommend a new CSDE Director with Adrian Raftery as Chair (Gary Hamilton, Bill Lavely, Shelly Lundberg, Dick Morrill, and John Billy, ex officio from Battelle, were the other committee members).
 In a thorough (4 single spaced pages) and candid report (dated Feb.
-2, 1995) to Dean Simpson, Adrian Raftery recommended the appointment of Pete Guest for a two-year term, and that a national search be launched for a scholar of national stature to follow Guest as director.
+2, 1995) to Dean Simpson, the Raftery committee recommended the appointment of Pete Guest for a two-year term, and that a national search be launched for a scholar of national stature to follow Guest as director.
 The report reviewed the status of CSDE in 1995: